Frances Johnston1

 7. The Aberdeen (Scotland) Journal. image online at 19th Century British Library Newspapers, a Gale digital collection.

-19. Online image of the 1861 Census for Canada (viewed at Ancestry.com), Canada West, Frontenac County, Kingston, return #547 [the names are so faint as to be barely legible, the data is clear, and the return was signed by Frances Bonnycastle].
+14. 1861 Census for Canada.
+Image from Library and Archives Canada viewed at Ancestry.com.
+Canada West, Frontenac County, Kingston, return #547 [the names are so faint as to be barely legible, the data is clear, and the return was signed by Frances Bonnycastle].